casframe/rabbit-turkey-project/README.md

 However, certain elements (logos, official scripts, etc.) may be reserved.
 For commercial use inquiries or co-licensing opportunities, please contact the project maintainer.

-> “Usagi is many.
+> “Rabbits is many.
 And you are now one of them.”